The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Simulation

 \end{enumerate}

-Star particles form with a mass of $6\times10^4$ M$_{\odot}$, or 30\% the initial gas particle mass.
-R{\sc omulus}25 assumes a Kroupa IMF \citep{Kroupa01} with associated metal yields and SN rates.
-Feedback from SN uses the `blastwave' implementation \citep{Stinson06}, with thermal energy injection and a cooling shutoff period approximating the `blastwave' phase of SN ejecta when cooling is inefficient.
+Star particles form with a mass of $6\times10^4$ $M_{\odot}$, or 30\% the initial gas particle mass.
+R{\sc omulus}25 assumes a Kroupa initial mass function \citep{Kroupa01} with associated metal yields and SN rates.
+Feedback from SNe uses the `blastwave' implementation \citep{Stinson06}, with thermal energy injection and a cooling shutoff period approximating the `blastwave' phase of SN ejecta when cooling is inefficient.